UNSW Integrated Acute Services Building

 Public access

 People can visit the IASB via the main lobby and public lifts.
 Levels 1 and 2 are not accessible without a swipe card.
-Initially, IASB access will be restricted.

 SESLHD Swipe Card

-Please email precincts@unsw.edu.au to express interest in booking a room.
+Please email unsw.iasb@unsw.edu.au to request access.

-From July 2024 teams can access state-of-the-art MedTech innovation facilities in the Tyree IHealthE spaces in the IASB, including prototyping labs, data visualisation and connected health technologies, ideation and co-design, all co-located with clinicians on the hospital campus.
+Work with health engineering experts and access state-of-the-art MedTech innovation facilities in the Tyree IHealthE spaces in the IASB, including prototyping labs, data visualisation and connected health technologies, ideation and co-design, all co-located with clinicians on the hospital campus.

 Find out more and express interest.